Keyfactor/akamai-cps-orchestrator/docsource/content.md

 The Workflow should be configured to target a Keyfactor Collection of certificates that includes the Akamai certificates that need to be renewed.
 This can be done with a query targeting the `CertStoreFQDN` containing `Akamai` and can be further restricted with the `CertStorePath` being equal to `Production` or `Staging`.

 A sample workflow for ODKG / Reenrollment scheduling for renewals can be viewed in the [kf-workflow-samples repo](https://github.com/Keyfactor/kf-workflow-samples).
 When running the sample workflow, it will assume that all certs passed to the script should schedule a Reenrollment job with their existing parameters in Akamai.

+## Overview

+TODO Overview is a required section